cc-archive/cc-cert-core/template.md

 Creators in these jurisdictions who belong to collecting societies may not be able to license their material under CC licenses because the collecting societies own the necessary rights, not the creators.

 Central to our licenses is the grant of a standard set of permissions in advance, without requiring users to ask for permission or seek clarification before using the work.
 There are currently no ports of 4.0, and it is planned that few, if any, will be created.
 You do not need to register with Creative Commons to apply a CC license to your material; it is legally valid as soon as you apply it to any material you have the legal right to license.
 How do I apply a Creative Commons license to my material?

+##### For Your Personal Learning Toolkit
+*Callout to add something.
+Make it good.
+It's helpful to have some links to make these distinctions clear; see if there are more references from the Wikipedia pages with adding to your toolkit.
+Or you may want to find examples of Common-pool resources and Public goods that would help explain these to someone else.*

 ### While this result is the same across all CC version 3.0 licenses, the reason for this outcome varies.